kirandhurve18/HRMS--Documentation/HRMS-Documentation.md

 ````
 gcloud auth list
 ````
+## For creating the instance for the master kubernet select the service account is compulsary. ##

 After this you have to  login into the cluster ..

 go to the cluster and click the connenct button . after copy the url and paste on the server .